wang-q/intspan/README.md

 Commands:
-  concat   Concatenate sequence pieces of the same species name     Output all species names maf2fas  Convert maf to block fasta help     Print this message or the help of the given subcommand(s)
+  concat   Concatenate sequence pieces of the same species link     Output bi/multi-lateral range links maf2fas  Convert maf to block fasta name     Output all species names subset   Extract a subset of species help     Print this message or the help of the given subcommand(s)

 Options: